bolu-atx/boludev.github.io/_posts/2020-06-28-go-channels-part1.md

 - Through the use of `r-value` references and `std::move`, we ensure that our channel does not copy by value and is extremely performant.
  We also enforce "ownership" of the data to be single owner in our implementation, thereby suppressing data races and other multi-threading bugs.

-In the next part, we will explore how to implement other components of Go channel, i.e. range for loops and fixed size channels.
+This concludes the part 1 of my Go channel series.
+In the next part, we will explore how to make a buffered channel that support range for loops, predefined sizes, and async operations